termoshtt/articles/README.md

 * jinja2

 # Usage
-    ./convert.py your.bib > your.html
-if you make original template file(yourtemplate.html)
-    ./convert.py -t yourtemplate.html your.bib > your.html
+    ./bib2html.py your.bib > your.html
-To enable searching, you have to place your.html on the same place of convert.py or copy js/ direcotry and involves to the direcotry where your.html is placed.
+To enable searching, you have to place your.html on the same place of convert.py or copy js/ direcotry to the direcotry where your.html is placed.